algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 #### 2.5.1.
 Tutorial

-The tutorial introduces the environment of the escape game to the player, as well as the core mechanics of the game in a chill environment, as there is no penalty for the player if he does worng card association.
+Before the 30 minutes main gameplay, a tutorial introduces to the player:
+- The scenario of the game
+- The global game mechanics
+- The kind of cards and their interactions

+The tutorial works as a mini gameplay where the player's mistakes are not took into account for the main one.
+It will help the player to understand the game rules and mechanics.
+The player can only progress to the main game once the tutorial is completed.
+A transition on the mobile app will smoothly guide the player from the tutorial to the main game, including scenario reaveals.

 The following graph shows the storyline of the tutorial adventures:
+*Each bloc corresponds to a card, the color indicating its kind*

 ```mermaid
   graph TD